destinymalone/head-first-java-cliffsnotes-example/chapter-1-dive-in-a-quick-dip-braking-the-surface/README.md

 # Overview

 Java has an overall source file that holds each class.
-Inside of that source file, there are classes that use methods to give instructions for how the finishing product should be produced.
+Inside of that source file, there are classes that use methods to give instructions on how the finishing product should be produced.
 Methods work as a function or procedure that gets every detail defined for the main "function" to carry.
 The methods may consist of print statements, loops, and so forth.
 If/while/do-while statements are used to produce a boolean and you would help the user understand the work by printing a message which simply explains that the if/while/do-while statement, which was used to test work, was either true or false.
 Branching is used when testing code. if/while/do-while--Do this if it is true, else do something different without touching the lines associated with true statements.